-Lee Kuan Yew Fund for Bilingualism (the "Fund") is incorporated, operates and domiciled in Singapore.
+Lee Kuan Yew Fund for Bilingualism (the "Fund") operates and is incorporated and domiciled in Singapore.
 The registered office address is at 1 North Buona Vista Drive, MOE Building, Singapore 138675.
-The Fund is registered as a charity organisation under Singapore Charities Act, Chapter 37 and other relevant regulations and has been accorded the Institutions of a Public Character ("IPC") status on 4 March 2012 (IPC Registration No. IPC000756).
-The status has since been renewed to 3 March 2021.
+The Fund is registered as a charity organisation under the Singapore Charities Act 1994 and other relevant regulations (the "Charities Act and Regulations") and has been accorded the Institutions of a Public Character ("IPC") status on 4 March 2012 (IPC Registration No. IPC000756).
+The status has since been renewed to 3 March 2025.